What is Propane?

 Propane is widely used for space and water heating, cooking, and as a fuel for engine applications such as forklifts, farm irrigation engines, fleet vehicles, and buses; but, due to new technological advances, its applications are increasingly growing.
 The propane is known as propane autogas when used as vehicle fuel.

 Propane is commonly found in deep underground rocks, mixed with natural gas and petroleum deposits.
 Propane is considered a fossil fuel because it was made from the remains of tiny animals and plants at sea millions of years ago.

 What are the disadvantages of propane?

 Propane is more compact than airborne.
 When there is a leak in a propane fuel tank, the gas may begin to sink into any enclosed area and thus pose a risk of fire and explosion.

 What are the characteristics of propane?

-It is non-toxic, colorless and nearly odourless.
-Like for natural gas, an distinguishing odor is applied so that the gas can be identified quickly.
+It is non-toxic, colourless and nearly odourless.
+Like for natural gas, a distinguishing odour is applied so that the gas can be identified quickly.
 Propane exists as oil, as well as gas.
-It is a non-toxic, colorless and odourless gas at at atmospheric pressure and temperatures above –44 F.
+It is a non-toxic, colourless and odourless gas at atmospheric pressure and temperatures above –44 F.

 What is the condensed structural formula for propane?